Gianlucorso/DELL-XPS15-9570/README.md

 The content in this repository is not completely developed, invented or created by me;
-the goal of this repository is to provide a copy of what I found looking on the Internet in a more self-contained a simpler way.
+the goal of this repository is to provide a copy of what I found looking on the Internet in a more self-contained and simpler way.
 It is a collection of useful tools and instructions that I found.

 Therefore the user of this material is responsible for any risk deriving in using it which